jxin31415/qisabelle/README.md

     git clone git@github.com:marcinwrochna/qisabelle.git
     cd qisabelle
     docker build -f ServerDockerfile -t qisabelle-server .
+    # Download and unpack a pre-built AFP heap.
+    # Note that a 3.5G heap.tar.br (compressed with brotli max settings) is 39G unpacked (11G gzipped).

     # Build all of AFP as a system heap.
 This takes ~5h on a powerful server.
     # Timeout errors are normal, just repeat the command to retry failed sessions.
     # You can Ctrl+C and restart to continue at any time.